vtex-apps/abandoned-cart/docs/README.md

 1. In the VTEX Admin, go to **Store Settings > Storefront > Master Data**.
 2. In Master Data, click **Applications > Advanced Settings > Data structure**.
 3. Click the **Trigger** tab.
-4. Click the Add ``New button``.
+4. Click `New button`.
 5. Complete the following fields:
    1. **Name**: Enter the trigger name.
    2. **Data Entity**: Select the Customer entity.
    3. **Status**: Check the **Enabled** option.
 6. On the **Rules** tab, select An attribute value is changed.
 7. Under **Field**, select Last session.
-8. Click ``Add Filter`` five times to display the filter fields.
+8. Click `Add Filter` five times to display the filter fields.
 Select them and complete the information as shown below:
       1. **Checkout - Different from - Completed - and**
       2. **Checkout – Is not null – and**
       3. **Cart - Is not null - and**